fragglet/WadGadget/src/help/boomref.md

 Notes:

  1. When change is nochg, model is 1 when monsters can activate trigger otherwise monsters cannot activate it.
  2. The change fields mean the following: nochg   - means no texture change or type change zero    - means sector type is zeroed, texture copied from model txtonly - means sector type unchanged, texture copied from model type    - means sector type and floor texture are copied from model
  3. down/up specifies the "normal" direction for moving.
 If the target specifies motion in the opposite direction, motion is instant.
     Otherwise it occurs at speed specified by speed field.
  4. Speed is 1/2/4/8 units per tic
  5. If change is nonzero then model determines which sector is copied.
     If model is 0 its the sector on the first side of the trigger. if model is 1 (numeric) then the model sector is the sector at destination height on the opposite side of the lowest numbered two sided linedef around the tagged sector.
 If it doesn't exist no change occurs.

-#### generalized ceilings (8192 types)
+#### Generalized ceilings (8192 types)

     field   description                        NBits   Mask     Shift
     ------------------------------------------------------------------